It'z Me: Commercial performance

-"Wannabe" debuted at number 6 on the Gaon Digital Chart, marking Itzy's third top-ten hit.
-The song also debuted at number 4 on the US Billboard World Digital Song Sales chart, becoming the group's first top-five entry since "Dalla Dalla" and their third top-ten entry overall.
+"Wannabe" debuted at number six on the Gaon Digital Chart, marking Itzy's third top-ten hit.
+The song also debuted at number four on the US Billboard World Digital Song Sales chart, becoming the group's first top-five entry since "Dalla Dalla" and their third top-ten entry overall.
 In New Zealand, the song peaked at number 22 on the Hot Singles chart.
 While in Japan, it debuted at number 23.
 The group became the fifth K-pop female act to chart on the Canadian Hot 100, debuting at number 92.
 The song topped the charts in Malaysia and Singapore, becoming their first number-one hit on both charts.

-On March 21, It'z Me debuted at number 5 on the US Billboard World Albums chart.
+On March 21, It'z Me debuted at number five on the US Billboard World Albums chart.
 According to Hanteo, the EP sold over 34,000 physical copies on its first day of release, selling double the amount as It'z Icy.
-The EP also debuted at number 1 on the Gaon Weekly Album Chart, marking their first number-one album in South Korea.
+The EP also debuted at number one on the Gaon Weekly Album Chart, marking their first number-one album in South Korea.
 It also debuted at number 27 in Poland, making it their first appearance on a European chart.

+In February 2026, the B-side track "That's a No No" gained renewed attention following a series of live performances, with short-form videos surpassing 40 million views across various platforms.
+The track also climbed on the Melon daily chart, from number 961 to number 307 within a week.

 Music video

 The music video for the title track accumulated over 11 million views within 24 hours of its release.
-On April 2020, it had over 100 million views on Youtube, and as of July 2025, it has over 560 million views on the platform.
+By April 2020, it had surpassed over 100 million views on Youtube, and as of July 2025, it has over 560 million views.